shayanb/conference_call_for_paper/README.md

 ## 2018-2019 International Conferences in Blockchain, Decentral technologies and Cryptocurrencies (Cryptoeconomic, social aspects, etc...)
+This is a repository to list the conferences and journals for Blockchain technology related publications.

 -----------------------------------------------
 To see the list of conferences click here: